tendai22/dpans94_ja/app.md

 Stacks are of indefinite size, and usually grow towards low memory.
 Although the structure of both stacks is the same, they have very different uses.
 The user interacts most  directly with the Data Stack, which contains arguments passed between words.
 This function replaces the  calling sequences used by conventional languages.
 It is efficient internally, and makes routines intrinsically  re-entrant.
 The second stack is called the Return Stack, as its main function is to hold return addresses for  nested definitions, although other kinds of data are sometimes kept there temporarily.
 100 SAMPLES
-The use of the Data Stack (often called just “the stack”) leads to a notation in which operands precede  operators.
+The use of the Data Stack (often called just "the stack") leads to a notation in which operands precede  operators.
 The word ACCEPT in the example above took an address and count from the stack and left  another address there.
 Similarly, a word called BLANK expects an address and count, and will place the  specified number of space characters (20H) in the region starting at that address.
 Thus,  PAD 25 BLANK  will fill the scratch region whose address is pushed on the stack by PAD with 25 spaces.
 Application words  are usually defined to work similarly.
 For example,  might be defined to record 100 measurements in a data array.
 Arithmetic operators also expect values and leave results on the stack.
 For example, + adds the top two  numbers on the stack, replacing them both by their sum.
 Since results of operations are left on the stack,  operations may be strung together without a need to define variables to use for temporary storage.

 ### C.5.3 Interpreters

 Forth is traditionally an interpretive system, in that program execution is controlled by data items rather than  machine code.
 Interpreters can be slow, but Forth maintains the high speed required of real-time  applications by having two levels of interpretation.
 The first is the text interpreter, which parses strings from the terminal or mass storage and looks each word  up in the dictionary.
 When a word is found it is executed by invoking the second level, the address  interpreter.
-The second is an “address interpreter”.
+The second is an "address interpreter".
 Although not all Forth systems are implemented in this way, it was  the first and is still the primary implementation technology.
 For a small cost in performance, an address  interpreter can yield a very compact object program, which has been a major factor in Forth’s wide  acceptance in embedded systems and other applications where small object size is desirable.
 (colon), by executing the definition pointed to by each.
 The content of most definitions is a sequence of The address interpreter processes strings of addresses or tokens compiled in definitions created by : addresses of previously defined words, which will be executed by the address interpreter in turn.
 Thus,  when the word RECEIVE (defined above) is executed, the word PAD, the word DUP, the literal 32, and the  word ACCEPT will be executed in sequence.
 The process is terminated by the semicolon.
 This execution  requires no dictionary searches, parsing, or other logic, because when RECEIVE was compiled the  dictionary was searched for each word, and its address (or other token) was placed in the next successive  cell of the entry.
 The text was not stored in memory, not even in condensed form.
 The address interpreter has two important properties.
 First, it is fast.
 Although the actual speed depends  upon the specific implementation, professional implementations are highly optimized, often requiring only  one or two machine instructions per address.
 On most benchmarks, a good Forth implementation  substantially out-performs interpretive languages such as BASIC or LISP, and will compare favorably with  other compiled high-level languages.